safesaif21/Car-Parking-Management-System/README.md

 ## Overview

-This project involves creating a comprehensive database to manage car parking lots for a hypothetical large company.
-The system covers the management of parking lots, blocks, stalls, customer passes, daily parking, tickets, and receipts.
+This project involves creating a comprehensive database and web application to manage car parking lots for a hypothetical large company.
+It covers the management of parking lots, blocks, stalls, customer passes, daily parking, tickets, and receipts.
+The system delivers a robust solution utilizing MySQL, PHP, WAMP Server, and a modern web interface, ensuring efficient and effective management of parking operations.

 ## Technology Stack